 Help - How do I get the Full Text?

 Only finding an abstract or citation for an article when searching within databases?
-No worries, just look for the Find It link or the Ferris FullText link.
+No worries, just look for the Ferris FullText link.

-The Ferris FullText looks like one of the following:
+The Ferris FullText link tends to looks like one of the following:

-Not all databases will display the results in the same format, but regardless of the results list's layout, locate the Find It or Ferris FullText link if the article isn't immediately available in full text.
-Below is an example of both the Find It link and the Ferris FullText link displaying in 2 different results sets.
+Not all databases will display the results in the same format, but regardless of the results list's layout, locate the Ferris FullText link if the article isn't immediately available in full text.
+Below are examples of the Ferris FullText link in databases.